Misfit-138/OpenBSD_Sauengard/README.md

 brilliant Dark Tower tabletop electronic board game.
 It is a fun and immersive RPG with relatively sophisticated battle system, great loot and inventory, customizable character creation, an epic quest, and leveling.
-This version features evocative background scores as well as mechanical computer sounds like keyboards and floppy drives.
+It also features immersive atmospherics,
+>and ASCII artwork.
+Sauengard runs in the console, or within a virtual console.

 ## Development:

+- I originally added background music licensed under the Creative Commons
+- license, but had difficulty with the sound system on POSIX systems.
-- Currently built on/for Windows, with sound.
-GNU/Linux should work, but without sound.
-Anyone willing to help with a GNU/Linux sound port is welcome.
+- Anyone willing to help with a sound port is welcome.
-It should be quite simple.
-Please contact me at: pitsker@proton.me
+- It should be quite simple for anyone with basic Python knowledge.
+- Please contact me at:
+pitsker@proton.me

 ## Installation: